 On the other hand, June 13th is Saint Anthony’s Day, the patron saint for recovering lost items and blessing young couples, so it makes sense to celebrate the two days close together.

 A unique Valentine’s Day tradition in Brazil is simpatias.
-These are offerings to Saint Anthony from women hoping to meet the right man.
+These offerings to Saint Anthony are from women hoping to meet the right man.

-Simpatias include dipping an image of St. Anthony in water, and putting a rose in a glass of water with a pinch of salt, then bathing in the water two days later.
+Simpatias include dipping an image of St. Anthony in water, putting a rose in a glass of water with a pinch of salt, then bathing in the water two days later.

 10. Celebrating St. Dwynwen’s Day in Wales

-Dwynwen was a Welsh princess who fell in love with a young man named Maelon.
+Now the Welsh patron saint, Dwynwen was a Welsh princess who fell in love with a young man named Maelon.

 Unfortunately for the pair, her father had promised her to another prince.
 In despair, Dwynwen prayed for help, and an angel gave her a potion that would help Dwynwen forget her troubles.

 The potion had the side effect of turning Maelon into ice.
-Dwynwen prayed again, and this time God granted the princess three wishes: that Maelon would be thawed, she would not have to marry anyone, and God would take care of all true lovers.
+Dwynwen prayed again, and this time, God granted the princess three wishes: that Maelon would be thawed, she would not have to marry anyone, and God would take care of all true lovers.

 Celebrate Valentine’s Day your way